akv3001/transcriptional-signature-survival-analysis/README.md

 # Transcriptomic Signature based Survival Analysis
 Associating transcriptional signature with Survival Data.
-This analysis is insightful in associating model derived findings to highlight the signature's translation values by associating it to patient data
+This analysis is insightful in associating model derived findings to highlight a novel gene signature's translation value by associating it to patient data

 Question: Associate an identified bone metastasis signature with